A Functional Approach to Curve Alignment and Shape Analysis: Alignment of planar closed curves

 Before presenting our alignment method, we first provide the intuition behind the definition of the function space $\Gamma$.

-\subsection{The space of reparametrization functions $\Gamma$}
+\subsection{The space of reparametrization functions}

-{ Recall that we define the space of reparametrization functions as where we recall that $\text{mod}(x,1)=x-\lfloor x \rfloor, \forall x\in \mathbb{R}$.
-Functions that belong to this space can be seen as a generalization of the well-known time-shift deformation warping functions for univariate functional data (see e.g. \cite{marron2015} for details) to the case of planar closed curves.} The modulo function allows to consider the cyclic nature of $\mathbf{X}$.
+{ Recall that we define the space of reparametrization functions $\Gamma$ in \eqref{def_Gamma} as with $\text{mod}(x,1)=x-\lfloor x \rfloor, \forall x\in \mathbb{R}$.
+Functions that belong to this space can be seen as a generalization of the well-known time-shift deformation warping functions for univariate functional data (see e.g. \cite{marron2015} for details) to the case of planar closed curves.} The modulo function allows considering the cyclic nature of the closed curve $\mathbf{C}$.

-\begin{remark}In some context, it might be of interest to consider more flexible reparametrization functions.
-For example, when $\bf X$ is related to handwritten data, "acceleration" changes must be taken into account.
-This can be done by modifying $\Gamma$ as follows:

-where $\Gamma_0$ is the space of diffeomorphism functions from $[0,1] \to [0,1]$.
-Hence, this framework can be seen as an extension of the work of \cite{FPCA_amp} for closed random curves. \end{remark}

-Figure \ref{ex_gamma} exhibits the effect of $\gamma_\delta \in \Gamma$ for different values of $\delta$ on a realization $\mathbf{\tilde x}$ of $\mathbf{\tilde X}$.
-We see the "rearrangement effect" of the reparametrization function: $\delta=0$ defines the reference shape and the starting point of the coordinate functions of $\mathbf{\tilde x} \circ \gamma_\delta$ coincides with the point $t=\delta$ of the reference shape.
+Figure \ref{ex_gamma} exhibits the effect of $\gamma_\delta \in \Gamma$ for different values of $\delta$ on a realization $\mathbf{\tilde c}=(\tilde x, \tilde y)^\top$ of $\mathbf{\tilde C}$.
+We see the "rearrangement effect" of the reparametrization function: $\delta=0$ defines the reference shape and the starting point of the coordinate functions of $\mathbf{\tilde c} \circ \gamma_\delta$ coincides with the point $t=\delta$ of the reference shape.

 {

 In contour datasets, the variation of $\delta$ arises from edge detection algorithms, which select the starting point as the argument of the coordinate functions associated with the smallest/largest distance from the origin.
 The issue with this approach is that the starting value depends on the transformation variables, particularly rotation.
 Figure \ref{param_theta} illustrates this effect when the smallest distance from the origin is considered: each row shows the same shape subjected to different rotations, leading to entirely different coordinate functions.
 Therefore, the challenge is to obtain $\delta$ jointly with the other transformation variables.
 We will elaborate on this point in Section \ref{estimation}.